 After submitting the request, a member of the HBSA data management team will reach out by email.

-If you do not receive a follow up within three days, please reach out to: M.J.
-Paschall, email@example.com.
+If you do not receive a follow up within three days, please reach out to: Dr. Joel W. Grube, firstname.lastname@example.org.

 Due to sensitive information and respondent confidentiality, some of the data sets are only available for limited access.
 The data sets that fall in this category have disclaimers on their landing pages.
 However, if you are interested in the outcomes HBSA can provide in-depth analyses.
-For further questions on these data sets, please contact Dr. M.J.
-Paschall at firstname.lastname@example.org.
+For further questions on these data sets, please contact Dr. Joel W. Grube at email@example.com.

 3. Accessing the Requested Data Sets